pinterest/querybook/docs_website/docs/changelog/breaking_change.md

 Here are the list of breaking changes that you should be aware of when updating Querybook:

+## v3.5.0

+The ElasticSearch index mappings for `query_cells` and `query_executions` were updated to include fields to restrict access to queries based on datadoc access permissions.
+Query cells and executions on private datadocs will only be shown in query search to users that have access to these datadocs.

+Please run `recreate_indices("query_cells", "query_executions")` function in `querybook/server/logic/elasticsearch.py` to recreate the appropriate indices.

 ## v3.4.0

 There is a new field `feature_params` added to the `query_engine` table to replace `status_checker`.